MiDataInt/mdi-documentation-template/README.md

 - click 'Save'

 After about a minute, your site will be live at the link indicated on the Settings / Pages page.
-It will track your respository to keep your site up to date whenever you push or merge changes into the 'main' branch.
+It will track your repository to keep your site up to date whenever you push or merge changes into the 'main' branch.

-### Write your documenation files
+### Write your documentation files

 Finally, create documentation page files within the '_docs' folder.
 A few example files are present to help you see how pages are used,